Have a read on below at some quick stats and facts on the Philadelphia Eagles to get you started:

 Where did the Philadelphia Eagles finish the season?

-The Eagles finished first in the National Football Conference East in the 2019 NFL season.
+The Philadelphia Eagles finished last in the NFC East and 15th in the NFC.

 How many games did the Philadelphia Eagles win?

-The Philadelphia Eagles won nine games in the 2019 NFL season.
+The Philadelphia Eagles won four games in the 2020 NFL season.

 Still looking for more?
 Well, you are in luck!
 We have detailed analysis of every team in the NFL.
 All you need to do is click on one of the team links below, and we take care of the rest for you: